 At each Sunday service, during what UUCS calls “A Time for Generosity”, a basket is passed around to collect money.
 This voluntarily given money is then shared with organizations from the local community who have goals that align with Unitarian Universalist principles.
 Here are the organizations with whom UUCS will be sharing the plate in upcoming months:

-May 2017 – HOME Youth and Resource Center
+February 2018 – HOME Youth & Resource Center

 Marion Polk Food Share